surniaulula/wpsso/readme.txt

 WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and, if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!
 The Pro version even comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.

-**A meta tag and Schema plugin for today *and* tomorrow:**
+**A reliable WordPress plugin for today *and* tomorrow:**

-WPSSO Core is 100% compatible with the upcoming <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in WordPress 5 (expected in August 2018)!
+WPSSO Core is 100% compatible with the <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in the upcoming release of WordPress 5.

 <h3>Users Love the WPSSO Core Plugin</h3>